Social Anxiety

 Fear of getting hurt

-This is also quite a general fear and could mean anything.
-In social anxiety, you might not share your story, be vulnerable, or ask questions because you’re scared of the emotional hurt that can come from it.
+As it relates to social anxiety, you might not share your story, be vulnerable, or ask questions because you’re scared of the emotional hurt that can come from it.
+You don’t think you can handle feeling less than, unworthy, or misunderstood, so you keep to yourself.

 What do you think?